Information for Departments

 Honorarium Payment Procedures

-Nonqualified scholarships are taxable income to both nonresidents and U.S. students.
+Non-qualified scholarships are taxable income to both nonresidents and U.S. students.
 A taxable scholarship is any amount greater than the semester academic fees or amounts provided directly to the student in the form of cash or a check.
-Nonqualified scholarships made to NRA students who have completed the tax assessment process will generally be taxed at a maximum of 14% unless a tax treaty exemption applies.
+Non-qualified scholarships made to NRA students who have been reviewed by the Nonresident Tax Office will generally be taxed at a 14%, unless a tax treaty exemption applies.
 If there is no tax assessment on file, withholding may be as high as 30%.

 Prizes and Awards

 Prizes and awards are always considered U.S. source income for NRAs, and withholding of U.S. taxes is required at 30% unless a tax treaty applies.

 Recipients can contact the NRA Tax Office by e-mail from anywhere in the world, and will subsequently submit copies of passport and identification documents..

 The Nonresident Tax Office will work directly with the department to complete payment forms.

 Royalties are frequently paid without the payee ever traveling to the U.S. This category of payment also includes most subscription and license fees paid to foreign corporations or partnerships.